OniDaito/S9Lab/_posts/2011-12-28-Lion-and-Linux-Together.markdown

 ---
 layout: post
 title: Linux and Lion together at last (almost)
+tags: thoughts osx
+introtext: I must have spent an age getting this to work!
+Several forums and blog posts later I *think* I've managed to sort this.
+My laptop had been suffering from slow-downs with Lion installed and the wifi had begun to break.
+I figured it was high-time to re-install the lot.
+strapline: Dual booting on a mac isn't the easiest of things.
 ---

 I must have spent an age getting this to work!
 Several forums and blog posts later I *think* I've managed to sort this.
 My laptop had been suffering from slow-downs with Lion installed and the wifi had begun to break.
 I figured it was high-time to re-install the lot.